motleyagency/devday-tutorials/README.md

   - Adding a `Dockerfile` that builds and runs the `NodeJS` app.
   - Deploying the app to [`zeit.co`](https://zeit.co)

-## Steps

-These are the step-by-step guidelines we ran through while making this repo.

-### Prerequisites
+## Prerequisites

 - [NodeJS](https://nodejs.org/en/download/) v6.x.x or newer
   - If you have [`Homebrew`](http://brew.sh) installed, you can just do `brew update && brew install node`.
 - Docker installed, for macOS we recommend [Docker for Mac](https://download.docker.com/mac/stable/Docker.dmg), for Windows [Docker for Windows](https://download.docker.com/win/stable/InstallDocker.msi) and on other *nix platforms you know what to do!

+## Steps

+These are the step-by-step guidelines we ran through while making this repo.

 ### Installing dependencies